-Chris Cahill joined Accor Hotels in July 2016, and was appointed the Deputy Chief Executive Officer, responsible for Hotel Operations in 2018.
+Chris Cahill is the former Deputy Chief Executive Officer responsible for Hotel Operations for AccorHotels, retiring in March 2021.
+Mr. Cahill joined Accor Hotels in July 2016, and was appointed the Deputy Chief Executive Officer and Chief Executive Officer Hotel Operations in 2018.
 He has 40 years of experience in the hotel industry.
 Mr. Cahill has served in senior management roles in several international hotel companies, including as Executive Vice President of Global Operations of Las Vegas Sands Corp.
 (2012-2014) and President and Chief Operating Officer of Fairmont Raffles Hotels International (2006-2012).